Whether or not someone should do a cleanse depends upon their physical condition and the time of year.

 Every Spring, I too, begin a fasting ritual.
 I eat lighter foods (salads, light spring soups, fish) and reduce heavy animal proteins, eggs, dairy and fats for a few weeks.
 I usually follow that with three to five days of fasting or drinking a mixture of vegetable juices (beet, carrot, apple, ginger) that also contain spirulina and/or chlorella.

 It’s important to note that cleansing is not for everyone.
 If the body is in a state of deficiency or weakness, cleansing may not be the right approach and it could make certain conditions worse.

 Folks suffering with deficiencies usually need to “build” their body before cleansing it.

 Do you think it’s time for a cleanse?

-If yes, join me in the kitchen for a Liver Cleanse Cooking Class and support your body so you can fully enjoy the spring season!
+If yes, join me in the kitchen for a delicious Spring Cleanse Cooking class to support your body so you can fully enjoy the spring season!